Psychological Evaluations Designed to Bring Clarity

 Clear, practical recommendations tailored to your child’s needs at home and school

 This is a parent-focused conversation, so your child does not need to attend.
-You’ll have time to ask questions, reflect, and discuss next steps for support.
-The goal is to ensure you feel informed, supported, and confident in understanding your child’s unique profile—and how to move forward.
+This appointment may be conducted virtually, and you’ll have time to ask questions, reflect, and discuss next steps for support.
+The goal is to ensure you feel informed, supported, and confident in understanding your child’s unique profile and how to move forward.